projectunic0rn/pub/content/blog/2019-02-21-hello-world/index.md

 For _very large diffs_, it is advisable to shut down the Gatsby local development server first before commiting to Git.

+#### Everything runs slow when I'm editing with Visual Studio Code

+There is a TypeScript release that caused type checking to run 20x slower on projects that use Styled Components type definitions.
+To fix this, please make sure you that your editor is using the same TypeScript version as the project.
+Refer to the bottom right portion of the status bar when you have an open TypeScript file.
+To change this value, click the version value and pick "Use Workspace Version" on the dropdown.

 ### Maintenance

 #### Dependencies